CSP Header Generator

 Should I start with nonce mode or hash mode?

-Use nonce mode when the server can generate a fresh nonce for every HTML response and add it to trusted script tags.
-Use hash mode when inline script content is stable enough to hash exactly and update whenever bytes change.
+Use nonce mode when the server can generate a fresh unpredictable nonce for every HTML response and add it to trusted script tags.
+Use hash mode when inline script bytes are stable enough to hash exactly and update whenever the deployed script changes.

 Can I enforce the generated header right away?